mnapoli/simple-s3/README.md

 Any error (400, 403, 404, 500…) will be thrown as an exception.
 Sometimes a 404 is expected and we don't want a generic exception: look at the `getIfExists()` example below.

+Note: only a subset of the AWS S3 API is supported by this package (CRUD files in a bucket basically).

 ## Examples

 `$s3->get()` will throw an exception if the key doesn't exist.
 You can use `getIfExists()` to get an empty `$body` instead: